 Information on activities can be found on the Summer Student Info Page.

-The application form will be posted here.
+The application form is available from here.

 - The information pages for nationals of the United States of America show how you can join in CERN's Summer Student Programme with funding from the National Science Foundation.
 For more information contact Jean Krisch at The University of Michigan.